pango-tech/.github/profile/README.md

-## Welcome to the East-West Company GitHub!
+## Welcome to Pango GitHub!

-This is the official GitHub account for the East-West Company.
+This is the official GitHub account for Pango.
 Here you will find all the code and documentation for our projects.